 Thomas scores 30, Celtics beat Heat 112-108 for 4th straight

-Isaiah Thomas scored 30 points, including 20 in the second half, and the Boston Celtics beat the Miami Heat 112-108 on Sunday night for their fourth straight victory.
-The win moved Boston within percentage points of Cleveland for the top spot in the Eastern Conference.
+Isaiah Thomas and the Boston Celtics have almost caught Cleveland for the top spot in Eastern Conference.
+Now they're focused on passing the Cavaliers.

 Add your comments below